ibm-cloud-docs/containers/cs_loadbalancer.md

 ### How does a request get to my app with a version 2.0 load balancer in a multizone cluster?
 {: #ipvs_multi}

 The traffic flow through a multizone cluster follows the same path as [traffic through a single zone cluster](#ipvs_single).
-In a multizone cluster, the traffic flows are contained within each zone.
-Each load balancer routes requests to the app instances in its own zone.
+In a multizone cluster, the load balancer routes requests to the app instances in its own zone and to app instances in other zones.

-By default, each version 2.0 load balancer is set up in one zone only.
-To achieve high availability, you must deploy a version 2.0 load balancer in every zone where you have app instances.
 The following diagram shows how version 2.0 load balancers in each zone direct traffic from the internet to an app in a multizone cluster.

 <img src="images/cs_loadbalancer_ipvs_multizone.png" alt="Expose an app in {{site.data.keyword.containerlong_notm}} by using a load balancer 2.0" style="width:500px; border-style: none"/>

+By default, each version 2.0 load balancer is set up in one zone only.
+You can achieve higher availability by deploying a version 2.0 load balancer in every zone where you have app instances.

-### Can I specify scheduling algorithms?
+### Load balancer 2.0 scheduling algorithms
 {: #scheduling}

 Scheduling algorithms determine how a version 2.0 load balancer assigns network connections to your app pods.
 As client requests arrive to your cluster, the load balancer routes the request packets to worker nodes based on the scheduling algorithm.
 To use a scheduling algorithm, specify its Keepalived shortname in the scheduler annotation of your load balancer service configuration file: `service.kubernetes.io/ibm-load-balancer-cloud-provider-scheduler: "rr"`.
 Check the following lists to see which scheduling algorithms are supported in {{site.data.keyword.containerlong_notm}}.
 If you do not specify a scheduling algorithm, the Round Robin algorithm is used by default.
 For more information, see the [Keepalived documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](http://www.Keepalived.org/doc/scheduling_algorithms.html).